VertaAI/modeldb/client/verta/docs/tutorials/deployment/endpoint_update.rst

 Advanced endpoint updates
 -------------------------
-Certain properties of the Endpoint can also be `configured <endpoint_config.html>`__ during the update, such as compute resources and metric-based autoscaling.
+Certain properties of the endpoint can also be `configured <endpoint_config.html>`__ during the update, such as compute resources and metric-based autoscaling.

-Alternatively, an Endpoint can be updated in a more `incremental, rule-based manner
+Alternatively, an endpoint can be updated in a more `incremental, rule-based manner
 <endpoint_canary_update.html>`__ rather than all at once.